Helena, mother of Constantine I: Early life

-Sources agree that Helena was a Greek, probably from Asia Minor in modern Turkey.
-Her birthplace is not known with certainty, but Helenopolis, then Drepanum, in Bithynia is, following Procopius, "generally assumed" to be the place.
+Though Helena's birthplace is not known with certainty, Helenopolis, then Drepanon, in Bithynia, following Procopius, is the one supported by most secondary sources, and by far the most likely candidate for her place of origin.
+If so, it would make her a Greek speaker or possibly bilingual.
 Her name is attested on coins as Flavia Helena, Flavia Julia Helena and sometimes Aelena.
 Joseph Vogt suggested that the name Helena was typical for the Greek-speaking part of the Roman Empire and that therefore her place of origin should be looked for in the eastern provinces of the Roman Empire.
-The 6th-century historian Procopius is the earliest authority for the statement that Helena was a native of Drepanum, in the province of Bithynia in Asia Minor.
+No Greek inscriptions have been attested dedicated to Helena during her lifetime, which may be because her fame was not as great in the Greek East as in the Latin West where she resided as empress.
+The 6th-century historian Procopius is the earliest authority for the statement that Helena was a native of Drepanon, in the province of Bithynia in Asia Minor.
 The name Helena appears in all areas of the Empire, but is not epigraphically attested in inscriptions of Bithynia (Helena's proposed region of origin) and it was also common in Latin-speaking areas.
 Procopius lived much later than the era he was describing and his description may have been actually intended as an etymological explanation about the toponym Helenopolis.
 On the other hand, her son Constantine renamed the city "Helenopolis" after her death around AD 330, which supports the belief that the city was indeed her birthplace.
-The Byzantinist Cyril Mango has, however, argued that Helenopolis was refounded to strengthen the communication network around Constantine's new capital in Constantinople, and was renamed simply to honor Helena, not to necessarily mark her birthplace.
-There was also a Helenopolis in Palestine and a Helenopolis in Lydia.
-These cities, and the province of Helenopontus in the Pontus, were probably all named after Constantine's mother.
-Two other locations in France and the Pyrenees have been named after Helena.
-Equally uncertain to Drepanum and without strong documentation suggestions about her birthplace are: Naissus (central Balkans), Caphar or Edessa (Mesopotamia), Trier.
+The historian Cyril Mango has argued that Helenopolis was refounded to strengthen the communication network around Constantine's new capital in Constantinople, and was renamed simply to honor Helena, not to necessarily mark her birthplace.
+However, according to historian Julia Hillner, Constantine's nephew, Emperor Julian, granting city status to a nearby village in Bithynia and naming it Basilinopolis in honor of his own mother, Basilina, who was undoubtedly from Bithynia, provides solid evidence that the renaming to Helenopolis marked Helena's birthplace.
+Constantine named two other locations after Helena: Helenopolis in Palestine, apparently due to Helena's renowned pilgrimage to the Holy Land, and the province of Helenopontus in the Pontus, which was in the same region as Drepanon, but further to the east.
+Two other locations have been named after Helena: a vicus Helena in northern France, and an oppidum Helena in the Pyrenees, which took its name due to Emperor Constans, a grandson of Helena, being murdered there, and corresponded with a prophecy which predicted that Constans would die in the arms of his grandmother.
+Other suggestions about her birthplace, without strong documentation, are Naissus (central Balkans), Caphar or Edessa (Mesopotamia), and Trier.